wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Histogram (distribution)**](proxies_histograms.html)</td>
-<td>Wavefront histograms let you compute, store, and use distributions of metrics rather than single metrics.
-Wavefront creates histogram distributions by aggregating metrics into bins.You can send histograms to a histogram proxy port or directly to the Wavefront service. </td>
+<td>A Wavefront histogram is a series of distributions that Wavefront has computed from the data points of a time series.
+Each distribution summarizes the points in a particular time interval (minute, hour, or day) by organizing their values into bins (value ranges).
+You can send histograms to a histogram proxy port or directly to the Wavefront service. </td>
 </tr>
 <tr>
 <td><strong><big>I</big></strong></td>